Executive Board

 Treasurer

 Sai Ram is a second-year Ph.D. student in Computer Science, specializing in artificial intelligence, machine learning, computer vision, and natural language processing.
 His research focuses on enhancing multi-modal foundational and large language models and their practical applications in solving real-world challenges.
-Sai Ram is also the treasurer of the Gradmag Club, where he leverages his analytical and technical skills to manage finances efficiently.
-Originally from India, reading science fiction, and hiking in his free time.
+Originally from India, he enjoys reading science fiction and hiking in his free time.
 He aspires to pursue a career in academia or as a research scientist in the tech industry, contributing to groundbreaking advancements in AI and machine learning.

 Candice Clark — Media Director